itsraina/xray/README.md

+**XRay has been reimplemented in Rust and expanded with more features, this repository is LEGACY code.
+Use https://github.com/evilsocket/legba**

 # XRAY

 XRay is a tool for network OSINT gathering, its goal is to make some of the initial tasks of information gathering and network mapping automatic.